Why are we holding this competition?

 Providing prosperity and peace of mind for our customers is a priority, but we also recognize the importance of helping those who aren't our customers.
 That's why our programs for helping homeless and at-risk youth were developed - to provide the resources they need to achieve their potential.

-For the fourth year running, Aviva is offering $1 million to encourage Canadians to lead, empower and support community initiatives across the country.
-We have already provided over $2.5 million in funding to 31 charities and community groups including youth programs, animal shelters, public schools, camps and centres for those affected by disabilities or illness.
+For the fifth year running, Aviva is offering $1 million to encourage Canadians to lead, empower and support community initiatives across the country.
+We have already provided over $3.5 million in funding to 61 charities and community groups including youth programs, animal shelters, public schools, camps and centres for those affected by disabilities or illness.

-In the competition's first three years, Canadians overwhelmingly answered the call proposing over 6,000 ideas and casting more than six million votes in support of causes from every province and territory.
+In the competition's first four years, Canadians overwhelmingly answered the call proposing over 7,500 ideas and casting more than eight million votes in support of causes from every province and territory.

 Aviva supports the United Way of Canada through corporate donations and employee contributions.
-In 2011, we contributed more than $513,000 to United Way chapters across Canada.
+In 2012, we donated over $520,000 to United Way through a corporate donation and employee contributions.

 We believe it's crucial to support Aviva employees in their own charitable activities, so we designed three programs to assist our employee-directed efforts.